Jieyusz/Jieyusz.github.io/_pages/about.md

 **I am seeking postdoctoral positions starting in 2026** to continue studying animal cognition.
 If you’re a theory/computation or neuroethology lab looking for an ethologist who can “whisper” to animals and bring out their best behaviors, let’s connect!

+**2025/11/15** - I will attend and present in SfN 2025 this year with the abstract titled *Cognition Without Cortex: Rapid Learning, Generalization, and Long-Term Memory in Acortical Mice.* I received the [Trainee Professional Development Award](https://www.sfn.org/meetings/meeting-awards/trainee-professional-development-award).
+Check out the abstract and poster info [here](https://jieyusz.github.io/talks/sfn_2025).

+---

 I am a PhD student in the Neurobiology program at the California Institute of Technology ([Caltech](https://neuroscience.caltech.edu/)), advised by Prof. [Markus Meister](https://meisterlab.caltech.edu/markusmeister).
 My research focuses on cognitive flexibility, learning, and memory, with particular interest in the role of neocortex and hippocampus in these functions.
 My current project, [*Mice in the Manhattan Maze*](https://jieyusz.github.io/publication/manhattan), uses an original massively reconfigurable maze to study rapid learning, long-term memory and generalization in wildtype mice and acortical mice.
 I recently published a perspective about the biggest mystery of the human brain titled ["the Unbearable Slowness of Being"](https://jieyusz.github.io/publication/2024_zheng_slowness) on [Neuron](https://doi.org/10.1016/j.neuron.2024.11.008), which explores the speed of cognition using information theory.

 Beyond research, I am actively involved in teaching and student activities at Caltech.
 I developed my own 10-week tutorial [Bi23 Sec1 Learning Across Species](https://jieyusz.github.io/teaching/2025-bi23) in Winter 2025.
 For two years, I served as the head teaching assistant for CNS187 *Neural Computation*, a graduate-level course requirement for students in Computation and Neural System.
 Additionally, I am the current president of the [Neurotechers](https://neurotechers.caltech.edu/) (23-), the official club for Caltech graduate students in neuroscience.
 You can learn more about me in a short [Spotlight](https://thisis.caltech.edu/person-spotlight-listing?p=2) on Caltech's frontpage, and a short assay about the [best students in class](https://magazine.caltech.edu/post/caltech-initiative-for-students).